 While bedside tables and chests of drawers often become dumping grounds for everything from yesterday’s post, to clean laundry waiting to be folded, resist the urge to clutter up surfaces.

-Instead, decorate with accessories, photo frames, books and small posies of flowers to achieve the design ethos of less clutter, more style.
+Instead, decorate with accessories, photo frames, candles, books and fresh foliage to achieve the design ethos of less clutter and more style.

 Add personality with art